-Serving Victims of Weight Loss Surgical Errors in Stamford, Danbury, Bridgeport and all of Connecticut
+Serving Victims of Weight Loss Surgical Errors in Stamford, Danbury, Bridgeport, Shelton and all of Connecticut

 Bariatric surgery is a general term that encompasses many different types of weight loss surgical procedures.
 These surgeries provide benefits to many patients who wish to lose the weight they are unable to lose on their own.
 In many cases, successful weight loss surgeries provide previously unobtainable opportunities to live more active and healthier lives – as well as reduce the chances of illnesses and death caused by morbid obesity.